NethServer/nethsecurity-docs/backup.rst

 Automatic backup
 ================

-.. admonition:: Enterprise subscription required
+.. admonition:: Subscription required

-   This feature is available only if the firewall has a valid enterprise subscription.
+   This feature is available only if the firewall has a valid subscription.

-If the machine has a valid :ref:`Enterprise subscription <subscription-section>`, a scheduled cron job will run every night to perform a backup.
+If the machine has a valid :ref:`subscription <subscription-section>`, a scheduled cron job will run every night to perform a backup.
 This backup is then sent to a remote server over a secure channel.
 If the backup is encrypted, only the encrypted backup will be sent to the remote server.
+It is recommended to encrypt the backup to ensure that no one can access the configuration settings stored inside it.

 The user can click the :guilabel:`Run backup` button: the backup will be stored on a remote server and the user will be able to download it by clicking the :guilabel:`Download` button.